 The Hilton elite status tiers are:

-- Hilton Silver Status: Free bottles of water and 5th night free perk
+- Hilton Silver status: Free bottles of water and fifth-night-free perk

-You can maintain any of these status levels just by keeping the right credit card open:
+You can maintain any of these status levels by keeping one of the best Hilton cards open:

 - Hilton Honors American Express Card – Hilton Silver status

 - Hilton Honors American Express Surpass – Hilton Gold status

 - Hilton Honors American Express Business – Hilton Gold status

 - Hilton Honors Aspire from American Express – Hilton Diamond status

 This offers a great way to enjoy the perks offered by elite status without needing to achieve the minimum number of nights required for that tier.